 Leonard heard of a fellow service man who had fallen terminally ill and was in dire straits with no family, means or without a place to go.
 Leonard took Arthur in and cared for him until his death.
 From such a small and unplanned beginning the worldwide Leonard Cheshire Disability was born and today there are more than 270 homes all over the world.

 In 1965 Cheshire Home was started in South Africa after a visitor from the United Kingdom, holidaying in Durban, realised that there was a desperate need for services for disabled people in South Africa.
 She made contact with community leaders, committees were set up and Cheshire Home South Africa took its first tentative steps.

 The first home, Queensburgh, was opened in 1968.
-Today there are six branches and sixteen homes in this country, Turfhall Cheshire Home being one of them.
+Today there are six branches and sixteen homes in this country, Turfhall Cheshire Home being one of them, opened in 1984.